WICG/aom/explainer.md

 which returns the computed accessible properties for the given node.

 This implementation is not reliable and may be removed at any point.

+The similar experimental implementation in WebKit is scheduled to be removed.

 #### Why is accessing the computed properties being addressed last?